KhioneusNevula/ElementsOfChaosMod/README.md

 Dimensional essences:
 * Jwalamukhi, an Element found in netherrack and soul sand.
 If ingested, causes an explosion.
 When put in a block, the block burns infinitely; when put in a tool, it lights fires when used to attack.
 When combined with Mondol, allows travel to the Nether when heated.
-* Xex, an Element found in end stone, end crystals, and shulkers.
+* Xex, an Element found in end stone, end crystals, shulkers, and end portals.
 If ingested, causes levitation.
 When put in a block, the block becomes very durable; when put in a tool, the tool teleports what it strikes; when ingested, causes teleportation.
 When combined with Mondol, allows travel to the End when heated.
 * Prithibi, an Element found in dirt and stone.
 If ingested, causes nausea.
 As a material, it behaves like stone.
 When combined with Mondol, allows travel to the overworld.

 Special elements:
-* Dolong, an Element found in eyes of ender and obsidian.
+* Dolong, an Element found in eyes of ender.
 Gives Dreaming when ingested.
 Also has dimension-traveling properties when combined with dimensional essences...?
 * Xundor, an Element found in golden items and lapis lazuli.
 Causes substance to appear shiny like an enchanted item.
 Gives night vision when ingested.
 Also has enchantment-related properties ...?
 * Zibon, an Element found in silverfish, potions of infestation, and monster spawners.
 Cause blocks of substance to be automatically infested; when ingested, inflicts Infestation.
 Associated with the creation of living things from nothing...?
 * Jonmo, an Element found in beds, respawn anchors, echo shards, and in the blocks around the spawnpoint.
 Allows substances to be respawn points when used as blocks (though more is needed for the Nether, and even more for the End), and also teleports consumer to their own spawnpoint when ingested.